tqsd/QuNetSim/docs/source/install/windows.rst

-#) Download / Clone the `Git repository`_.
+1) Make sure you have python 3.5 or greater.

-    #) :code:`git clone git@github.com:tqsd/QuNetSim.git`
+2) Download / Clone the `Git repository`_.

-#) Here we use a Python `virtual environment`_ located at the same directory level as where the project is cloned (i.e. dont
+    1) :code:`git clone git@github.com:tqsd/QuNetSim.git`

-change directories after running step 1).
+3) Here we use a Python `virtual environment`_ located at the same directory level as where the project is cloned (i.e. dont change directories after running step 1).
 Instructions for setting this up:

     #) :code:`python3 -m venv venv`
     #) :code:`.\venv\Scripts\activate`